-The Town has been provided a provincial grant to create a cycling link between Upper and Lower Gibsons.
-The majority of this funding was used to create the new low gradient trail (recently named Helen’s Way).
+In 2016, the Town received a provincial grant to create a cycling link between Upper and Lower Gibsons.
+A significant portion of this funding was used to create the new low gradient trail (named Helen’s Way).

 The gradual incline of Helen’s Way provides access to a wide range of users including bicycles, scooters and pedestrians through a wooded natural environment.

-Once users reach Shaw Road, cyclists are currently expected to share Shaw Road with vehicles.
+Once users reach Shaw Road, there is no formal cycling route.
 The terms of the grant requires the Town to provide facilities for cyclists on Shaw Road from Inglis Road to Gibsons Way.
-Council is considering creating dedicated bike lanes on both sides of Shaw Road.

 In a recent survey by TRaC (transportationchoices.ca) found the three main barriers to cycling on the Sunshine Coast include:

 poor bike lane design or lack of bike lanes;

 cycling routes that are busy and shared with vehicles.

 79% of the respondents stated that building dedicated bikes lanes to increase cycling safety was very important, while 54% also thought that it was very important to connect cycling routes.